Skip to main content

 Target prefersReducedMotion

-Set prefersReducedMotion: true to make the browser prefer less motion when rendering the UI.
+Set prefersReducedMotion: true to make the browser prefer reduced motion when rendering the UI.
+Note: This option has no effect in iOS Safari.

 // .happo.js